Teen killed, 2 injured in Quincy rollover crash

-QUINCY, MA (WHDH) - Police say one person was killed and two others were injured early Monday morning when a pickup truck lost control, hit a utility pole and rolled over in Quincy.
+QUINCY, MA (WHDH) - Police say one person was killed and two others were injured early Monday morning when a pickup truck lost control, struck two utility poles and rolled over in Quincy.

 The crash happened around 12:30 a.m. on Palmer Street.
 One person was found trapped in the vehicle when crews arrived on the scene, according to police.
 Two other vehicles parked in a driveway were damaged in the crash.

-The medical examiner was called to the scene and an 18-year-old was pronounced dead.
+The medical examiner was called to the scene and an 18-year-old man was pronounced dead.

+“He didn’t deserve what happened to him.
+He could have gone places.
+He was smart,” said Rachael Viera, a friend of the victim.
+“His grandmother just died.
+His dad has cancer.”

 The names of those involved have not been released.
 No additional details were immediately available.